-- Embellishments such as plastic butterflies, styrofoam eggs, and faux grass
+- Embellishments such as plastic butterflies, styrofoam or plastic eggs, and faux grass

 Before we get started, I wanted to share photos of the steps along the way.
 The photos I am sharing are from a ribbon wreath I made for a baby shower door prize – so the ribbon is not the same, but the method is.
 Also, the photos are old, were taken in not so great light, but get the point across.

 - Cut a piece of elastic cord, 5 – 8 inches long